 - your childcare stops or the average weekly cost goes down by £10 or more (for four weeks in a row if you pay the same amount every week)

-- you stop working the number of hours you need to claim working tax credit (WTC)
+- you (or your partner) stop working the number of hours you qualify for working tax credit (WTC)

 - you stop working 30 hours a week (or if you are part of a couple your combined hours fall below 30) so that you are no longer entitled to the 30-hour element